kliment-olechnovic/voronikon-app/README.md

-    --output-table-file           string     output table file path, default is '_stdout' to print to stdout --output-details-dir          string     output directory path for details, default is '' to not output details --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --estimate-tolerance                     flag to stimate pocket tolerance to all ligand atom types --help | -h                              flag to display help message and exit
+    --output-table-file           string     output table file path, default is '_stdout' to print to stdout --output-details-dir          string     output directory path for details, default is '' to not output details --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --estimate-tolerance                     flag to estimate pocket tolerance to all ligand atom types --help | -h                              flag to display help message and exit

 Standard output: